 At this point, making changes to the feature set or application architecture will be relatively easy and not as painstaking as the following steps.
 The target group you choose for the proof of concept can then be the first mover of your application.

-Outsourcing or establish an In-House development team
+6. Outsourcing or Establishing an In-House Development Team

 To turn your company idea into a profitable SaaS solution, you must first tackle the technical part of your project — SaaS development.